alexpasmantier/television/README.md

 Any of these paths may be overriden by setting the `TELEVISION_CONFIG` environment variable to the path of your desired configuration folder.

 #### Default Configuration
+The default configuration file can be found in [./.config/config.toml](./.config/config.toml).

 <details>
 <summary>Television's default `config.toml`</summary>